 Throughout the Kraft Sports + Entertainment family of businesses, our mission has always been to provide great entertainment, bring people together and have a positive impact in our communities.
 While that remains our commitment, our focus now shifts to being TOGETHER while APART.

 With this site, we want to provide our fans information on what we are doing to help, list reliable healthcare resources for updated information and provide opportunities to help others in need.

 We are one team, and you are an important part of it.
 No one is facing this challenge alone.

 Gillette Stadium | New England Patriots | New England Revolution | Boston Uprising

 For information about COVID-19, experts from our partner Massachusetts General Hospital share important details and answer FAQs in this video.

 - Supporting our healthcare workers and first responders.

 This page will be regularly updated with news and resources related to the New England Revolution’s ongoing and rapidly evolving response to COVID-19.
 The Revolution thank you all for your continued support as we work together to slow the spread of the novel coronavirus and keep our communities safe and healthy.

-- The New England Revolution fully support the league’s decision to suspend play, as the safety and well-being of Revolution fans, players, coaches, employees, and our community at large is the club’s top priority.
+- The New England Revolution fully support the league’s decision to resume the season, while the safety and well-being of Revolution fans, players, coaches, employees, and our community at large is the club’s top priority.

 Additional News & Updates